 Carnelian: A Cherry on the Top

 Named after the red-orange Kornel cherry, carnelian was believed by the Romans to be a stone of courage — able to shore up confidence and strength.
-In contemporary times, carnelian is thought by some to enhance self esteem, to combat feelings of inadequacy, and to increase physical energy.

 In the home, it was sometimes used as a talisman to protect against fire and misfortune.
 According to history books, Mohammed, Napoleon I, and Napoleon III wore carnelian.